After the preliminary anatomic fitting of the spectacles, the selected frame should be

 This applies to all ZEISS lenses:

-The "centre of rotation requirement", i. e. the lens is centred when its optical axis runs through the eye’s optical centre of rotation, should be met in the fitting of single vision lenses and office lenses.
+The "centre of rotation requirement", i. e. the lens is centred when its optical axis runs through the eye’s optical centre of rotation, should be met in the fitting of single vision lenses.
 There are two ways of determining the vertical centration:

-For the centration of progressive lenses, the positions of the pupil centres are marked, with the patient’s eyes in the zero visual direction (looking straight-ahead) and his head and body in a natural posture.
-To guarantee the usability of the reading power, the minimum height between the centration cross and the lower rim of the frame should be 23 mm for all progressives lenses.
+To center progressive lenses and computer lenses, the positions of the pupil centers are marked with the patient looking straight-ahead, with his or her head and body in a natural posture.
+To guarantee the usability of the near power, the progression length should be adapted to the available glazing height for all progressive and computer lenses.

 Bifocal and Trifocal Lenses

 In bifocal lenses the height of the lower rim of the iris is marked, and in trifocal lenses the height of the lower rim of the pupil.
 The marking specifies the height of the segment top, according to which the lenses are inserted in the frame.
 The patient’s own personal requirements should always be taken into account when determining the height of the near portions.

 To ensure an optimum binocular visual field, different heights resulting from special anatomic conditions must be taken into account.

 In prismatic prescriptions the centration points determined must be displaced by 0.25 mm per 1 cm/m in the opposite direction to the prism base.
 This takes into account the movement of the eyes in prismatic lenses.

 At the Eye Care Professional